ChunMinChang/blog/_posts/2020-12-18-firefox-avif-transparency-support.md

 4. Render the pixels on the screen from the R-G-B-Alpha data
    - TBH, this is a blackbox to me
    - What I did is to feed the R-G-B-Alpha data to graphic pipeline
-   - Then image is rendered to the screen
+   - Then image will be rendered to the screen

 ### Challenge